andreasjost/CI-MS3-Software-Forum/README.md

 ## Scope

-Besides posting a goal (split in a 'title' and 'details'), users can select the preferred platform/OS, and state if they are willing to pay for software.
+Besides posting a goal (split in 'title' and 'details'), users can select the preferred platform/OS, and state if they are willing to pay for software.

 Other users can add an answer, and/or rate other answers with a thumbs up/down system.
 The answers are sorted by popularity.